alimac/credstash-demo/README.md

 1. Creates an IAM role and instance profile that allows an EC2 instance to use the encryption key to decrypt items
 1. Installs `credstash` on your localhost and runs `credstash setup` to create the DynamoDB table where secrets will be stored
 1. Uploads sample secrets to the Credstash DynamoDB table
-1. Provisions an EC2 instance which will be used by the `demo-app` role
+1. Provisions an EC2 instance which will be used by the `ruby-app` role

-### About demo-app role
+### About ruby-app role

-This role installs a small Ruby app (`demo-app.rb`) on the EC2 instance, to demonstrate how Credstash secrets are used.
+This role installs a small Ruby app (`ruby-app.rb`) on the EC2 instance, to demonstrate how Credstash secrets are used.

 The app uses two secrets, and outputs their values to `/var/log/syslog`.